Battle of Benadir

 The Battle of Benadir was an armed engagement between the Ajuran Sultanate and the Portuguese Empire.

 Historical precedent

-After Tristão da Cunha and Afonso de Albuquerque sacked the city of Barawa during the Battle of Barawa.
-Cunha then steered for Mogadishu, wanting to do the same as had done at barawa, he sent Leonez Coutign with offer of peace and friendship to the people of Mogadishu.
+After Tristão da Cunha and Afonso de Albuquerque sacked the city of Barawa during the Battle of Barawa, Cunha then steered for Mogadishu.
+Wanting to do the same as had done at Barawa, he sent Leonez Coutign with offer of peace and friendship to the people of Mogadishu.
 The people at Mogadishu made a formidable appearance: Great numbers of foot and cuirassiers were patrolling on the shore, the walls of the city were lined with armed men and a considerable body of troops were drawn up before it.
-Tristão da Cunha being afraid to land, sent one of the Bravan captives to let the people know, that the portuguese came not to denounce war but to offer peace.
+Tristão da Cunha, being afraid to land, sent one of the Bravan captives to let the people know, that the Portuguese came not to wage war but to offer peace.